thegetty/quire-docs/content/guide/install-uninstall.md

 ---
-title: Install and Uninstall
+title: Install or Update
 weight: 201
 type: essay
 ---

-## Mac Os installation
+## macOS Installation

-Open your your Terminal command line application and follow the four steps below.
+Open your your Terminal {{< q-glossary "command-line shell" >}} (found in your Applications/Utilities folder) and follow the steps below.
 First to install support software for Quire, and then Quire itself.
-Note that when you type a password in the command line, the cursor doesn’t move, but your typing is being registered.
-Simply type the password, and hit Enter.
+If you are new to the command line, read our tutorial on [“Working in a Command-line Shell”](/tutorial/#1-working-in-a-command-line-shell).

-1. Install **Apple’s Xcode** by copying and pasting the following command and hitting enter.
-After hitting ender, an additional alert notification will pop up.
+1. Install **Apple’s Xcode** by copying and pasting the following command and pressing enter.
+If Xcode is not already installed, an additional alert notification will pop up.
 Click “Install” and follow the prompts.

     ```text
     xcode-select --install
     ```

-2. Visit the **Node.js** site, and download and install the current LTS (long-term support) version: [https://nodejs.org](https://nodejs.org)
+2. Visit the **Node.js** site, and download and install the current LTS (long-term support) version: [https://nodejs.org](https://nodejs.org).

+3. Visit the **Pandoc** repository on GitHub, and download the macOS .pkg file of the latest release: [https://github.com/jgm/pandoc/releases/](https://github.com/jgm/pandoc/releases/).
+Install by double clicking the icon and following the prompts.

-3. Visit the **PrinceXML** site, download the Mac OS version, and uncompress the folder: [http://www.princexml.com/download/](http://www.princexml.com/download/)
+4. Visit the **PrinceXML** site, download the Mac OS version, and uncompress the folder: [http://www.princexml.com/download/](http://www.princexml.com/download/).

     Copy and paste the following two lines in your Terminal at once and press enter.
-Note that this assumes the file downloaded into your Downloads folder (the Mac default) and that the version you downloaded was 11.3, you can update the command if either of these is not the case.
+Note that this assumes the file downloaded into your Downloads folder (the Mac default) and that the version you downloaded was 12.2, you can update the command if either of these is not the case.

     ```text
-    cd Downloads/prince-11.3-macosx
+    cd Downloads/prince-12.2-macosx
     sudo ./install.sh
     ```